-- (2) The pro forma consolidated balance sheet data reflects the estimated conversion of all outstanding Class A preferred shares immediately prior to the consummation of this offering and the assumed exercise of 117,320 common share purchase warrants which is expected to occur prior to the consummation of this offering.
-In addition, the pro forma consolidated balance sheet data reflects the impact of the change in estimated fair value of the Class A preferred share purchase warrants upon their conversion to common share purchase warrants immediately prior to the consummation of this offering.
-The pro forma as adjusted consolidated balance sheet data give additional effect to the issuance of 4,500,000 common shares at an assumed initial public offering price of \$14.50 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us. - (3) A \$1.00 increase or decrease in the assumed initial public offering price of \$14.50 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, pro forma as adjusted cash and cash equivalents, working capital (deficit), total assets and total shareholders' equity and preferred shares by \$4.2 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase or decrease of 1,000,000 common shares in the number of shares offered by us would increase or decrease, as applicable, the pro forma as adjusted cash and cash equivalents, working capital (deficit), total assets and total shareholders' equity and preferred shares by approximately \$13.5 million, assuming that the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (3) The pro forma consolidated balance sheet data reflect the conversion of all outstanding Class A preferred shares immediately prior to the consummation of this offering; the conversion of a warrant to purchase 704,081 of our Class A preferred shares into a warrant to purchase 704,081 of our common shares immediately prior to the consummation of this offering, and the resultant reclassification of our common share warrant liability to additional paid-in capital, a component of total shareholders' equity and preferred shares, in connection with such conversion.
+The pro forma as adjusted consolidated balance sheet data give additional effect to the issuance of common shares at an assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us. - (4) A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, pro forma as adjusted cash and cash equivalents, working capital (deficit), total assets and total shareholders' equity and preferred shares by \$, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of 1,000,000 common shares in the number of shares offered by us would increase or decrease, as applicable, the pro forma as adjusted cash and cash equivalents, working capital (deficit), total assets and total shareholders' equity and preferred shares by approximately \$, assuming that the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.